mircomacchi/mircomacchi/README.md

 - 📫 Get in touch with me!

-I plan to use this website as a tool for collaboration and knowledge-sharing among developers.
-I will use it to contribute code and software implementations, as well as to review and provide feedback on the contributions of others.
-Additionally, I will use the GitHub's resources to stay up to date on industry best practices and to continue my professional development.
+A space for collaboration and knowledge-sharing among developers.
+I am contributing code and software implementations, as well as reviewing and providing feedback on the contributions of others.

 <!--
 **mircomacchi/mircomacchi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.